-Research studies have confirmed surgical smoke by-products contain toxic gases and vapors including benzene, cyanide, cellular material, and viruses.
+Research studies have confirmed surgical smoke by-products contain toxic gases and vapors, including benzene, cyanide, cellular material, and viruses.
 These contaminants can be controlled by using smoke evacuators.

 Electrosurgery is used quite frequently in dermatologic procedures, whether it be for removal of benign or malignant neoplasms or cosmetic indications such as acne keloidalis nuchae or dermatosis papulosa nigricans removal.
-Electrodesiccation and curettage are also used very commonly in dermatology clinics for treatment of superficial skin cancers such as a squamous cell in situ or basal cell carcinoma.
+Electrodesiccation and curettage are also used very commonly in dermatology clinics for the treatment of superficial skin cancers such as squamous cell in situ or basal cell carcinoma.
 It is important to understand the difference in these modalities to employ the correct surgery technique for best patient outcomes.